 How can I determine if a text message offer is too good to be true?

-- Speak with a Real Estate Professional: A reputable real estate professional can provide guidance on the validity of the offer.
+- Speak with a Real Estate Professional: An experienced real estate agent can help you decide if the deal is good.

 Evaluating Real Estate Offers from Text Messages